gitextensions/GitExtensionsDoc/source/settings.rst

         - ``FileNameOnly`` - the path is always removed, leaving only the name of the file, even if there is space for the path.

     .. settingsgroup:: Author images
       :id: author-images

       .. setting:: Get author image from gravatar.com
         :id: gravatar

         If checked, `gravatar <http://gravatar.com/>`_ will be accessed to retrieve an image for the author of commits.
-This image is displayed on the ``commit`` tab on the main Commit Log window.
+This image is displayed on the ``commit`` tab on the main Revision Graph window.

       .. setting:: Image size